teleprint-me/archive/README.md

 -   `--asset`: The base asset symbol (default is "BTC").
 -   `--label`: A label to be appended to the output file name (default is "bitcoin").

+For a complete list of options, run `python build_gl.py --help`.

 #### Example